scl1999/ecozeAI-censored/README.md

 Overview
 This repository contains a sanitised snapshot of the core architecture behind ecozeAI, an autonomous supply chain analysis engine.

 Unlike standard "chatbot" wrappers, this system is a headless, event-driven agentic infrastructure designed to perform "Deep Research" tasks without human intervention.
-It currently powers sustainability audits for enterprise clients (including KPMG and Capgemini), automating the creation of ISO-compliant Product Carbon Footprints (PCFs).
+It currently powers sustainability audits for enterprise clients, automating the creation of ISO-compliant Product Carbon Footprints (PCFs).

 What This Code Demonstrates
 This codebase is an example of "Production-Grade AI".
 It solves the hard problems that stop AI demos from becoming enterprise products:

 Self-Healing Resilience: It doesn't crash when APIs fail.
 Custom retry logic with exponential backoff handles rate limits (429) and service outages (500) gracefully.
 Cost Governance (FinOps): It tracks token usage in real-time.
-The system utilises Model Cascading—dynamically downgrading from expensive reasoning models (e.g., Gemini 1.5 Pro) to faster models (Flash) based on task complexity to protect margins.
+The system utilises Model Cascading—dynamically downgrading from expensive reasoning models to faster models based on task complexity to protect margins.
 Auditability & Provenance: In regulated industries, AI cannot hallucinate.
 This architecture traces every generated fact back to a specific source URL, saving the evidence trail to Firestore for audit compliance.
 Polyglot Architecture: Demonstrates orchestration in Node.js (for scalable, serverless event handling) and specialised agent logic in Python (for data-heavy reasoning).